Folk songs of Lithuania: Rye harvesting songs

-The harvesting of rye is the central stage in the agricultural cycle, therefore the most abundant repertoire of work songs is related to rye.
+The harvesting of rye is the central stage in the agricultural cycle, and so the most abundant repertoire of work songs are related to rye.
 Some songs tell of the actual harvesting of rye, while others metaphorically portray a driven, running row.
-In some songs the work is considered noble, while in others the difficulty of the work is stressed: the mood is doleful and sad, love and marriage are the prevailing topics.
+In some songs, the work is considered noble, while in others the difficulty of the work is stressed: the mood is doleful and sad, and love and marriage are the prevailing topics.
 Images of nature are very frequent, often making up an entire independent branch to a song.
 Family relationships between parents and children are often discussed, with special emphasis on the hard lot of the daughter-in law in a patriarchal family.
-The war, mythological elements and orphanage are also mentioned.
-In humorous songs specific villages are mentioned, mocking the young residents, the poor harvest, the inept masters, the surly mowers, etc.
+The war, mythological elements and orphanages are also mentioned.
+In humorous songs, specific villages are mentioned, mocking the young residents, the poor harvest, the inept masters, the surly mowers, etc.

 The rye harvest concluded with a celebration, which centered on the weaving of a rye wreath, called ievaras or jovaras, taking it home and presenting it to the master.

 The most important element of rye harvesting songs is their unique melodic style, determined by the close connection to ritual and the function of the work.
 The embodiment of the style can be found in southeastern Lithuania — Dzūkija.
 The modal-tonal structure of some of these songs revolves around a minor third, while others are built on a major tetrachord.